BahuMan/Multris/README.md

 * local joystick controls: left joystick or digipad to move blocks, shoulder buttons to rotate, "A" to drop

 ## Known Bugs
-- sometimes, a full line does not disappear
+- sometimes, a full line does not disappear (the system doesn't realize how many lines need to be checked)
-- when multiple lines disappear, the above blocks only drop 1 line

 ## To Do
 - more animation when disappearing lines